juanfrans-courses/advanced-gis/README.md

 # advanced-gis
-Repository for the Advanced GIS course at GSAPP, Columbia University
+Repository for the Advanced GIS courses at GSAPP, Columbia University